-The following publications were published by the PHA (SA).
-They are now out of print but are available from the State Library of South Australia and may be available at local libraries or second-hand bookshops.
+The following publications were published or assisted by the PHA (SA).
+Some are now out of print but are available from the State Library of South Australia and may be available at local libraries or second-hand bookshops.

 Playford’s South Australia, edited by professional historians, Bernard O’Neil, Judith Raftery and Kerrie Round, provides a fresh assessment of South Australian history and Sir Thomas Playford’s role in it, particularly as Premier from 1938 to 1965.
 Written by professional historians and geographers, it investigates many aspects of South Australian political, economic and social life during the period when Playford held parliamentary office.